amanmulla3291/Java-FUEL/README.md

 4. ```Incremental Capacity is 75 % of Initial capacity.```

 ### LinkHashSet
-1. LinkHashSet is a pre-defined class wihch stored into ``java.util`` package.
+1. LinkHashSet is a pre-defined class which stored into ``java.util`` package.
 2. It is introduced from ``jdk 1.4``
 3. It is the updated version of HashSet.
 4. LinkHashSet cannot allow duplicate values.